nevissecurity/nevis-mobile-authentication-sdk-example-app-ios-rx/README.md

 * The [GetAccountsUseCaseImpl](NevisExampleApp/Domain/Use%20Case/GetAccountsUseCaseImpl.swift) class obtains the registered accounts.
 * The [GetAuthenticatorsUseCaseImpl](NevisExampleApp/Domain/Use%20Case/GetAuthenticatorsUseCaseImpl.swift) class obtains the authenticator information.
 * The [GetDeviceInformationUseCaseImpl](NevisExampleApp/Domain/Use%20Case/GetDeviceInformationUseCaseImpl.swift) class obtains the device information.

+### Error handling

+As this is an example app, we are directly showing the technical error occurring.
+Be aware that this is not to be considered best practice.
+Your own production app should handle the errors in a more appropriate manner such as providing translations for all your supported languages as well as simplifying the error message presented to the end-user in a way non-technical adverse people can understand and act upon them.

 © 2023 made with ❤ by Nevis